• Skip to primary navigation

 Chocolate Chili with Bison: An Indigenous Food Experience

 This chocolate chili recipe is absolutely delicious, it's great for busy families, and it's easy enough for kids to make.
-It also offers plenty of opportunities to extend the learning.
-Be sure to grab your free printable recipe and free printable cards with pictures down below.
+It also offers plenty of opportunities to extend the learning with your favorite topics.

 Ingredients